-The old gold mining gorge is a popular weekend spot for kiwi families in summer and a must-visit attraction for backpackers throughout the year!
-With turquoise river rushing through the gorge, a huge amount of caves, swing bridges, bike tracks, tunnels and historical relics, it is not surprising that the Karangaheke Gorge is one of the most popular spots in the area.
+The old gold mining gorge is a popular weekend spot for kiwi families in summer and a must-visit attraction for travellers throughout the year!
+With turquoise river rushing through the gorge, a huge amount of caves, swing bridges, bike tracks, tunnels and historical relics, it is not surprising that the Karangahake Gorge is one of the most popular spots in the area.

 3. The Pinnacles Trail (Kauaeranga Kauri Trail)

 The superb 360 views from the top of this 8-hour track comes at a price of a steep climb!
 Hike deep in the Kauri forest, which made the fortune of many settlers in New Zealand who logged and shipped these giants of the forest back to the old continent.
 This track will take you back in time when logging made the Coromandel, an incredibly wealthy region.

 Follow the Wentworth River for about an hour and return the same way – it’s as simple as that.
 Along the way, you will cross multiple bridges and get many views of the famous waterfall.
 Split the 20-metre (66-foot) high drop in two for a great subject for photography.
 The Wentworth Falls Track finishes at the top of the falls, but the best views are along the way.